 2. The changes, as proposed by the applicant, must not become an annoyance or nuisance to the neighborhood.

 3. All lots shall at all times be kept in a clean and wholesome condition.
 No trash, garbage, litter, junk, boxes, containers, cans, machinery, implements, lumber or other materials shall be permitted to be kept or remain exposed on a lot or be visible from adjoining or nearby premises.
 The landscaping and the exterior of the building shall be maintained in an attractive manner at all times.
-No recreational vehicles, recreational equipment, storage containers, trailers, boats, PODS, etc., whether permanent or temporary in nature shall be placed or located on the streets, driveways or lots for more than ten days per year.
+No recreational vehicles, recreational equipment, storage containers, trailers, boats, etc., whether permanent or temporary in nature shall be placed or located on the streets, driveways or lots for more than ten days per year.

-4. Landscaping shall not be altered or increased to obstruct the views from adjacent properties.
+4. Landscaping should not be altered or increased to obstruct the views from adjacent properties.

 5. The exterior finish, the color and architectural style or character of the proposed changes must be deemed suitable in view of the architectural style and character of structures erected in the neighborhood.
 Exterior colors, if changed from existing, must be submitted for approval.